Indonesia: Indigenous groups face COVID vaccine barriers | DW | 28.07.2021

 Securing access to modern health care facilities has been a longstanding problem for most Indigenous villages in Indonesia.

 AMAN has been calling on communities to impose a mini-lockdown since March 2020.
-Baduy Dalam tribe in West Java Province is one of the groups which heeded the advice.
+Baduy Dalam tribe in West Java Province is one of the groups that heeded the advice.

 But not all Indigenous communities could impose a lockdown.
 Many no longer have control over sections of their customary land due to mining or plantation operations.